David (2013 Tamil film)

 David is a 2013 Indian Tamil-language crime drama film directed by Bejoy Nambiar, starring Vikram and Jiiva in the title roles, alongside Tabu, Lara Dutta, Isha Sharvani and Nassar.
 The plot revolves around the lives of two different men named David, who are about to take a step which is going to change their lives forever.
-The film was released worldwide on 1 February 2013 to positive reviews but did not perform well at the box office.

 The film was simultaneously made in Hindi in the same title with slight variations in the cast and story.
+David was released worldwide on 1 February 2013.